 - Use vinegar and water – mix equal parts of white vinegar and water and put it in a spray bottle.
 Spray it on the lining of the shoes and the soles.
 Air dry them for at least half an hour.

-- Wash your shoes – wash the insoles, laces, and shoes.
+- Clean sneakers regularly – wash the insoles, laces, and shoes.

 Remove the leftover stench after eliminating the bacteria.
 There are some quality odor killers and shoe deodorizers in the market but, that isn’t the only solution.
 Did you know that you probably already have the tools to keep your shoes fresh?
 Save your money and use these common household items to make your shoes stay fresh longer.

 - Baking soda and a coffee filter – this is arguably the best ingredient to combat smelly shoes.
 Fill an unused coffee filter with baking soda and secure it with a rubber band or staples.
 Place it in each shoe and leave it overnight.
 The coffee filter helps prevent a messy cleanup.

 - Charcoal – charcoal helps deodorize your shoes and helps them breathe.
 Place small pieces in an old pair of tights and put them in your shoes overnight.

 - Fabric softener sheets – tuck a sheet into each shoe and leave it overnight.

 - Essential oils – try using a couple of drops of essential oils in your shoes that give off a refreshing scent.
 Go for oils with antibacterial properties like tea tree oil.
 Use a drop on a piece of paper or tissue if you don’t want to put the oil directly on the shoe.
 Leave it in overnight.